 If it’s not already a tradition in your neighborhood, then you’re in for a treat: “Booing” offers you a fun opportunity to sneak a few treats to your friends and neighbors leading up to Halloween.

 What exactly is booing?
-While there’s no exact point of origin for the practice—the best estimate we could give you is that it started 20-30 years ago, most likely in the midwestern United States—in many neighborhoods, it’s a long-standing tradition.
-In some areas, it’s called “Booing,” and in others, it’s called “Ghosting.”
+There’s no exact point of origin for the practice—the best estimate we could give you is that it started 20-30 years ago, most likely in the midwestern United States.
+In many neighborhoods, it’s such a long-standing tradition most people can’t remember where it started.

-Then your friends and neighbors enjoy the treats, stick the “We’ve been BOO-ed!” sign in their window and, if they want, pay it forward.
+After you stealthily leave the boo bag, your friends and neighbors enjoy the treats, stick the “We’ve been BOO-ed!” sign in their window, and, if they want, pay it forward.
 (We recommend including a few extra printouts to make it easier for your neighbors to participate if they wish.)